Patricia L. Dugger

 Phone: (859) 280-8058

 Stephen came to the DEM, as a volunteer EOC coordinator, in 2007 serving within several support functions.
-Leading ESF-2, Stephen assisted with specification of communications equipment and oversite of installation at the newly renovated Public Safety Operations Center.
+Leading ESF-2, Stephen assisted with the specification of communications equipment and oversite of installation at the newly renovated Public Safety Operations Center.
 In November 2017 he accepted the position of CSEPP Planner/WebEOC Support Administrator, supporting planning within Fayette County and the ten county CSEPP region.
 Stephen comes to DEM with over 25 years of Emergency Services and Management background.
 When not at DEM Stephen serves as a career Firefighter/EMT for the City of Versailles.
 Away from work, Stephen enjoys running, having completed multiple marathons, multiple outdoor activities and teaching cave rescue as an Instructor for the National Cave Rescue Commission.

 CSEPP Exercise Coordinator